 Absolutely no food or drink, other than water, will be permitted in classrooms at any time.
-Food is only permitted in the cafeteria and on the first floor at lunch time.
 Absolutely no food or drink will be allowed in any of the computer labs, gym, library, stairwells, or hallways.
 Please ensure all garbage is placed in appropriate recycling and garbage bins.